 The great philosophers seek to answer the most basic questions about the world and our place in it.
 Can we distinguish between what is real and what is unreal?
-What is freedom?
 What is knowledge?
-What is understanding?
-What is wisdom?
-What are the roles of reason, perception, intuition and emotion in shaping our relations with the world and with each other?
-What does it mean to be human?
-What does it mean to be non-human?
-What is life?
+What are the roles of reason, perception, and feeling in shaping our relations with the world and with each other?
+What does it mean to be a person?
 What is the value of art?
 What are we to think about religion?

 Many philosophical questions are inescapable.
 How is one to live one's life?
-What are good and bad, right and wrong, virtue and vice?
+What are good and bad, right and wrong?
 How do we acquire obligations?
 How are we to make moral decisions?
 In every life, such questions arise, and everyone assumes one answer or another.
 To attempt to articulate your answer and to search for better answers is to become a philosopher.

-Original works of the great classical and contemporary philosophers from different traditions are used in all courses.
+Original works of the great classical and contemporary philosophers are used in all courses.
 Texts are analyzed critically in order to understand what is being said and judge their merit.
 In class discussion and in written work, we raise questions, develop additional ideas, and construct new arguments.
 Classes in philosophy are generally small and usually emphasize discussion and dialogue.
 Students are encouraged to engage in critical thought and to come to their own conclusions.